jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 This appendix is not normative.

-This section describes possible features which are intentionally left out of JSON Data Definition Format, and justifies why these features are omitted.
+This section describes possible features which are intentionally left out of JSON Type Definition, and justifies why these features are omitted.

 ## Support for 64-bit Numbers {#other-considerations-int64}